Research Perspective

 The "Boring" Regulatory Agent

-The global regulatory corpus spans hundreds of millions of pages across jurisdictions and is growing annually.
-A specialized TFAI-based agent that maintains continuous compliance for mundane obligations — tax, GDPR, export controls — is a structurally large, underserved product category.
+An estimated 300 million pages of regulations globally.
+A specialized TFAI-based agent that maintains continuous compliance for routine obligations — tax, GDPR, export controls — represents a structurally large, underserved product category.

 Why it's missed